Azure-Samples/azure-search-multiple-regions/README.md

 ### Deploy with scheduled indexers (Option 1)

-From the command line, run the deployment script with the default indexer synchronization:
+Run the deployment script with the default indexer synchronization:

 ```powershell
 .\deploy.ps1 -ResourceGroupName "demoResourceGroup"